Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Loris--Verhoeven Algorithm

-We can do even better and apply Theorem 5.2 below, since according to \eqref{eqlvgcp1}--\eqref{eqlvgcp2}, the Loris--Verhoeven algorithm with $\h$ quadratic can be viewed as a primal--dual Douglas--Rachford algorithm.
+We can do even better and apply \cref{thm52} below, to obtain the condition $\sigma\tau\|L\|^2\leq 1$ instead of $\sigma\tau\|L\|^2< 1$, since according to \eqref{eqlvgcp1}--\eqref{eqlvgcp2}, the Loris--Verhoeven algorithm with $\h$ quadratic can be viewed as a primal-dual Douglas--Rachford algorithm.
 Hence, we have: